Star Wars: Clone Wars: Continuity

 Volume Two shares aspects of its storyline with the novel Labyrinth of Evil, which was created at the same time.
 Both the cartoon and book climax with the Jedi chasing Grievous on Coruscant to save Palpatine.
-The book features a different final duel between Windu and Grievous, but in both titles Shaak Ti acts as Palpatine's primary guardian.
+The book features a different final duel between Windu and Grievous, but Shaak Ti acts as Palpatine's primary guardian in both titles.
 In the series, Anakin and Obi-Wan investigate a possible base for Grievous on Nelvaan before being called back to Coruscant.
-The novel depicts the Jedi duo pursuing Count Dooku on Tythe; while fleeing to Coruscant, Dooku stops at Nelvaan to leave a false trail.
-While the final season of The Clone Wars references Shaak Ti being sent to guard Palpatine, it depicts Anakin and Obi-Wan in yet a different location just prior to Revenge of the Sith.
+The novel depicts the Jedi duo pursuing Count Dooku on Tythe.
+While fleeing to Coruscant, Dooku stops at Nelvaan to leave a false trail.
+While the final season of The Clone Wars references Shaak Ti being sent to guard Palpatine, it depicts Anakin and Obi-Wan in yet a different location just before Revenge of the Sith.

-Clone Wars served as a pilot for the half-hour CGI The Clone Wars.
+Clone Wars served as a pilot for the CGI The Clone Wars.
 The character designer for the latter series attempted to translate aspects of the character designs from the 2D series to 3D.
 It was originally reported that the 2008 series would not supersede the continuity of the 2003 series, but following Disney's acquisition of Lucasfilm, in 2014, it was announced that the CGI The Clone Wars would officially be considered canon, while the 2003 series and most other spin-off works would not.

 Production

-Lucasfilm reportedly conceived of the series as a way to sell more action figures because the prequel trilogy figures were underselling.
-It was produced and directed by Genndy Tartakovsky, the creator of Dexter's Laboratory and Samurai Jack, and employs a similar animation style to the latter.
-According to Tartakovsky, the series was developed in two weeks and created by a small crew and "it was stressful because I had to translate this world I've loved since I was a kid into something completely different."
+Genndy Tartakovsky claimed that Lucasfilm conceived of the series as a way to sell more action figures because the prequel trilogy figures were underselling.
+It was produced and directed by Tartakovsky, the creator of Dexter's Laboratory and Samurai Jack, and employs a similar animation style to the latter.
+According to Tartakovsky, the series was developed in two weeks, created by a small crew, and "it was stressful because I had to translate this world I've loved since I was a kid into something completely different."
+Originally, Lucas wanted each episode to be one minute long, which Tartakovsky resisted because it was equivalent to making a "commercial."
+Eventually, the team was able to convince Lucas to give 3-5 minutes duration after he learned that Tartakovsky was involved as both he and his son were fans of Samurai Jack.

 Tartakovsky stated that he deliberately animated C-3PO with moveable expressive eyes to pay homage to his animated appearances in the Star Wars Holiday Special and Droids.
 Additionally, the planet Nelvaan's name was a nod to Nelvana, the production company that produced all previous Star Wars animated series.
-In "Chapter 21", a Dulok appears, a species introduced in Ewoks.
+In "Chapter 21", a Dulok appears, which is a species that was introduced in Ewoks.
 According to art director Paul Rudish, the Banking Clan planet of Muunilinst was designed to look like a U.S. dollar bill.

-Although the show was largely animated in digital 2D, the motion of the spaceships was cell-shaded 3D animation.
+Although the show was largely animated in digital 2D, the motion of the spaceships was cel-shaded 3D animation.